nuuuwan/news_lk3_data/README.md

 *2024-06-02 11:48:00* · [`dailymirrorlk`](https://www.dailymirror.lk/top-story/Live-updates-Adverse-weather/155-283899) · `en`

+7.31 PM - Police have set up two dedicated lines, 0112 421 820 and 0112 421 111, for individuals to contact for urgent assistance.

 6.01 PM - The Disaster Management Center reported seven fatalities due to the ongoing adverse weather conditions in the past 24 hours.

 3.58 PM - The Kaduwela-Biyagama interchange on the Southern Expressway has been closed for traffic to and from Kadawatha until further notice.